cryptax/droidlysis/README.md

 The configuration is extremely simple, you only need to tune `droidconfig.py`:

 - `APKTOOL_JAR`: set the path to your apktool jar
-- `AXMLPRINTER_JAR`: set the path to your axmlprinter2 jar
 - `BAKSMALI_JAR`: set the path to your baksmali jar
 - `DEX2JAR_CMD`: set the path to the folder containing `d2j-dex2.jar.sh`
 - `PROCYON_JAR`: set the path to the procyon decompiler jar